TomHarrop/ird-5acc-paper/ms/figure_legends.md

 ## Figure legends

 **Figure 1 phenotype-pca**.
+Panicle complexity of 91 rice accessions.
-The main component of variablity in panicle phenotypes from 91 rice accessions splits accessions by domestication status, and is related to spikelet number, secondary branch number and primary branch number.
+The main component of variablity in panicle phenotypes splits accessions by domestication status, and is related to spikelet number, secondary branch number and primary branch number.
 (**A**) We measured traits using spread panicles from *O. rufipogon*, *O. sativa*, *O. barthii* and *O. glaberrima*.
 (**B**) The first principal component (PC1) in the panicle phenotype data accounts for 46.5% of variability and separates wild and domesticated accessions independently to continent.
 (**C**) Spikelet number (SpN), secondary branch number (SBN) and primary branch number (PBN) have the highest loadings on PC1.